emilk/eon/README.md

 Numbers can use `_` anywhere in them as a visual separator, e.g. `123_456` or `0xdead_beef`.

-Con also support the special values:
+Eon also support the special values:
 - `+nan`: [IEEE 754 `NaN`](https://en.wikipedia.org/wiki/NaN)
 - `+inf`: positive infinity
 - `-inf`: negative infinity